-If you are using a database application or are protecting a domain controller, do not use this option unless you know for certain that you need it.
-With database applications and because domain controllers store their data in a database, it is critical that all files, not just some of the files that might be newer, get mirrored.
+If you are using a database application or are protecting a domain controller, do not use the compare file attributes only options unless you know for certain that you need it.
+With database applications and because domain controllers store their data in a database, it is critical that all files, not just some of the files, are mirrored.
+In this case, you should compare both the attributes and the data.